 The lake’s ecology is a sight to behold and you can prepare yourself by taking in the visitor center’s exhibit hall.
 That way you’ll be able to find and identify bald eagles and wild osprey as you walk along the trails.

 Every vacation should include at least one museum, so why not go to one where you can see a breadth of art?
-At the Ackland Art Museum, one of the best things to do in North Carolina, you’ll see a collection that showcase the depth of human expression.
+At the Ackland Art Museum in Chapel Hill, you’ll see a collection that showcases the depth of human expression.

 Over 19,000 works span through styles, cultures, and periods of art with the museum hosting 10-12 changing exhibitions a year.
 You’ll always see something new here.
 More than half of the gallery space is dedicated to special and traveling exhibitions.

-Each of these shows feature a wide stylistic range of art, ranging from contemporary American photography to European master paintings to video instillations to modern portraits.
+Each of these shows features a wide stylistic range of art, ranging from contemporary American photography to European master paintings to video installations to modern portraits.
 A single trip can be an introduction to ancient Greek vases, Delacroix, and Warhol all in one day!

 On the premises is also a conservation facility that contributes to the restoration of art.
 Treatments include the repair of tears, reduction of stains and discolorations, and paper analysis which helps to date works of art.

-Crowders Mountain, one of the best things to do in North Carolina, is truly a sight to behold.
+Crowders Mountain is truly a sight to behold.
 The mountain sits at a staggering elevation of 1,625 feet above sea level.
 But that’s not all this state park has to offer.

 Need more extreme?
 No problem.
 Take on the challenge of Crowders Mountain itself if you’re an experienced climber.
 Pitons, bolts, or devices that may damage cliff faces are not permitted.
 You can also go bouldering and free-climbing.
 Keep in mind that these activities are only allowed in specific areas with permits given at the park office.

-If you just want to relax and enjoy the nature, then head to the Linwood Access Area or the Boulders Access Area.
-Pack a picnic lunch and sit at one of the 9 large tables to just enjoy your surroundings.
+If you just want to relax and enjoy nature, then head to the Linwood Access Area or the Boulders Access Area.
+Pack a picnic lunch and sit at one of the nine large tables to just enjoy your surroundings.
 Drinking water and restrooms are located nearby.

 North Carolina has an abundance of fun and exciting things to do in almost every city in the state.
 When considering what to do in North Carolina, it’s difficult to choose.
 Make sure you allow enough time for your trip to see everything.

-Whether you are a seasoned hiker or a passionate history lover, North Carolina has fun actives for everyone.
-We wish you happy trails, where every your adventure may take you!
+Whether you are a seasoned hiker or a passionate history lover, you’ll find the best activities in North Carolina for everyone.
+We wish you happy trails, wherever your adventure may take you!